Back to blog

 However, I'll let you in on one secret.

-LinkedIn InMails can be sent to any LinkedIn member as long as you have their email address or LinkedIn URL.
+LinkedIn InMails can be sent to any LinkedIn member directly through their LinkedIn profile, regardless of whether you're connected.

 4. LinkedIn Group Messages:

-When it comes to LinkedIn group messages, there are 3 main types:
+When it comes to posting inside LinkedIn Groups, messages generally fall into 3 main types:

 It's usually something like, "Hi, I've been working at XYZ for M years and am looking to connect."